 From late spring to early fall, visitors to the Assiniboine Park Zoo can enter the magical world of butterflies at the Shirley Richardson Butterfly Garden.

-The Garden is housed in two 2000 square foot quonsets with air-locked vestibules for entry and exit at each end.
-A central area that connects the two quonsets will house a small gift shop and a glassed-in hatchery.
+The Garden is housed in two 2000 square foot quonsets with air-locked vestibules for entry and exit.
+A central area that connects the two quonsets houses a hatchery, displays, and demonstration space.
 The quonsets are covered with a mesh material that allows for an open-air feel, while keeping the butterflies safely inside.

-Outside the garden, plantings are designed to attract local butterflies at all stages of their life cycle.
-Visitors can take part in classroom demonstrations and learn how to plant their own butterfly garden.
+Outside, plantings attract local butterflies at all stages of their life cycle.
+Visitors can take part in programming activities and learn how to plant their own butterfly garden.

-Inside, the peaceful, pastoral Garden will feature colourful perennial and annual flowers preferred by adult butterflies, a container garden section, interpretive information, benches and water features.
+Inside, the peaceful, pastoral garden features colourful perennial and annual flowers preferred by adult butterflies, a container garden section, interpretive information, benches and water features.